PrefectHQ/prefect/docs/tutorial/deployments.md

 - use the UI to cancel an active run for the "sleeper" deployment (good luck cancelling the "fast" one 😉)

 !!! tip "Security Note"
     Another implication of Prefect's deployment interface is our hybrid execution model.
-Whether you use Prefect Cloud host the OS server yourself, you'll always be able to run work flows in the environments best suited to their execution.
-This ensures efficient use of your infrastructure resources, all the while maintaining the privacy of your code and data.
+Whether you use Prefect Cloud or host a Prefect server instance yourself, you'll always be able to run work flows in the environments best suited to their execution.
+This model allows you efficient use of your infrastructure resources while maintaining the privacy of your code and data.
     There is no ingress required.
     For more information [read more about our hybrid model](https://www.prefect.io/security/overview/#overview).